Vietnam.vn - Nền tảng quảng bá Việt Nam

 A section of the Ben Luc - Long Thanh expressway has been basically completed (Photo: Ta Hai).

-By 2030, a series of traffic projects need to be completed, including: expanding the Ho Chi Minh City - Long Thanh expressway to 10 lanes; completing and putting into operation Phu My 2 bridge, Dong Nai 2 bridge, Cat Lai ferry replacement bridge according to the planned scale of 8 lanes; prioritizing investment in main urban roads (less interruptions, mainly at different levels); accelerating investment in the Thu Thiem - Long Thanh railway line and investing in MRT line No. 2 of Ho Chi Minh City.
+By 2030, a series of transportation projects need to be completed, including: expanding the Ho Chi Minh City - Long Thanh expressway to 10 lanes; completing and putting into operation Phu My 2 Bridge, Dong Nai 2 Bridge, and the bridge replacing the Cat Lai ferry according to the planned scale of 8 lanes; prioritizing investment in main urban arterial roads (with minimal disruption, mainly grade-separated intersections); accelerating investment in the Thu Thiem - Long Thanh railway line and investing in Ho Chi Minh City's MRT Line 2.

-Along with that, we will speed up investment in construction of connecting routes to Long Thanh Airport such as: Dau Giay - Lien Khuong Expressway, Ho Chi Minh City Ring Road 4, Ho Chi Minh City - Chon Thanh Expressway, Ho Chi Minh City - Moc Bai.
+At the same time, it is necessary to accelerate investment in the construction of connecting routes to Long Thanh Airport such as: Dau Giay - Lien Khuong Expressway, Ho Chi Minh City Ring Road 4, Ho Chi Minh City - Chon Thanh Expressway, and Ho Chi Minh City - Moc Bai Expressway.

-After 2030, projects that need to be focused on increasing connectivity with Long Thanh airport include: MRT line No. 6 in Ho Chi Minh City, Thu Thiem - Long Thanh railway; North - South high-speed railway; expanding expressways to ensure they meet the planning scale: Bien Hoa - Vung Tau Expressway, Ring Road 3, Ring Road 4 in Ho Chi Minh City.
+After 2030, key projects that need to be prioritized to increase connectivity with Long Thanh Airport include: Ho Chi Minh City's MRT Line 6, the Thu Thiem - Long Thanh railway; the North-South high-speed railway; and the expansion of expressways to ensure they meet planned scale: the Bien Hoa - Vung Tau expressway, and the Ho Chi Minh City Ring Road 3 and Ring Road 4.

-"Currently, the planning and investment roadmap of the projects are quite clear.
-In the above series of projects, the early investment in metro lines 2 and 6 of Ho Chi Minh City, especially the bridges: Dong Nai 2, Phu My 2, and the Cat Lai ferry replacement bridge is extremely necessary.
+"Currently, the planning and investment roadmap for the projects are quite clear.
+Among the aforementioned projects, early investment in Ho Chi Minh City's metro lines 2 and 6, especially the bridges: Dong Nai 2, Phu My 2, and the bridge replacing the Cat Lai ferry, is absolutely essential."

-For example, the Cat Lai ferry area is currently congested regularly, with ferry travel times sometimes reaching 2-3 hours.
-That is a major bottleneck," said the leader of the Institute of Transport Strategy and Development.
+For example, the Cat Lai ferry area is currently experiencing frequent congestion; ferry crossings sometimes take up to 2-3 hours.
+That's a major bottleneck," shared a leader from the Institute of Transport Strategy and Development.

 Ngăn nguy cơ thiếu giao thông kết nối sân bay Long Thành: Tăng tốc triển khai quy hoạch- Ảnh 4.